 Do you have missing teeth?
 Restoring your smile with dental implants in The Woodlands can boost your self-confidence and ensure a balanced diet.
 Replacing missing teeth means being able to speak clearly, smile around your friends and family, and support the alignment of the other teeth in your mouth.
-Even though treatments like dental bridges and partial dentures are a popular option, there’s a better one to consider: dental implants with our periodontal specialist, Dr. Saunders.
+Even though treatments like dental bridges and partial dentures are a popular option, there’s a better one to consider: dental implants with our periodontal specialist.

 If you’re not familiar with the dental implant concept, it’s one where we use a restoration that’s modeled after anatomical teeth.
 Each one sets independently in your mouth and doesn’t require adjacent teeth for support.

 Technically speaking, today’s dental implants are regarded as the gold standard for tooth replacement treatment over more conventional methods.
 Here are 10 reasons why:

 1. An Implant is Stronger Than a Tooth

 Dental implants are the “root” portion of your new “tooth”.
 Each one is crafted from titanium, which is an extremely durable metal alloy.
 In fact, it’s even stronger than natural tooth enamel (which is the hardest substance in the entire human body.)